BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 And ideally without throwing things (by which I mean not exceptions but physical objects, out of frustration).

-I started doing large quantities of internet searches and becoming more engaged with the Gradle docs.
-The process required multiple dedicated days, and a lot of self-reasurrance that it was OK to just take my time and keep poking at it.
+I started doing large quantities of internet searches and became more engaged with the Gradle docs.
+The process required multiple dedicated days, and a lot of self-reasurance that it was OK to just take my time and keep poking at it.

 With patience and perserverance, Gradle slowly began to give up its mysteries.
 At the same time, I started understanding why it had been so baffling to me and